Frustration is rising over Covid drug shortages in China, and there are no easy answers - KTVZ

 But Bourla, speaking at a conference in San Francisco, also quashed hopes the company might reach a deal with China for domestic drugmakers to produce a generic version of the drug to be sold in-country — denying a January 6 Reuters report that such an arrangement was being discussed.

 US-based Merck, known as MSD internationally, on Wednesday said on its WeChat account that it would take legal action against some manufacturers that are supplying unauthorized versions of its Covid drug.
-The company would partner with domestic firm Sinopharm to supply China, it said.
+The company said it would also partner with domestic firm Sinopharm to supply China with its pill, which is sold under the brand name Lagevrio.
 Neither Western firm currently holds a patent for the drugs in China, according to a WHO-affiliated database, though both have filed for one.

 But as the immediate shortages — and issues of cost — play out in one of the world’s largest generic drug-producing countries, they also throw the spotlight on global issues related to intellectual property rights, according to experts who examine access to medicines.